NTIG-Uppsala/frisorsaxe/README.md

 - We use four blank spaces for indentation.
 - All test functions have to start with "test".
 - English file names only contain lowercase letters.
+- Image names are written in english and should follow the camelCase standard.
 - Comments are positioned above the code it describes, are only in English and start with lowercase letters in Python but start with uppercase letters in HTML and CSS.
 - Python files follow the Black Formatter standard and Pylint with the exception of C0111 and method-naming-style=camelCase.